IBM/fabric-contract-attribute-based-access-control/README.md

 This should take you to the Shipper Portal as *UPS*

 - click on corn order
-- select the "Create Shipment" button for the corn product and enter a tracking number
+- select the "Create Shipment" button for the corn product
 - select the "Transport Shipment" button for the corn product

 #### 7) Log out and in as "Walmart" again